-Basal Cell Carcinoma Nevus Syndrome ("BCCNS")
+Basal Cell Carcinoma Nevus Syndrome

-In addition to the clinical studies that Miravant conducted with REM-001 Therapy in CMBC, it also generated clinical data for patients with Basal Cell Carcinoma Nevus Syndrome ("BCCNS") who developed extensive basal cell carcinoma.
+In addition to the clinical studies that Miravant conducted with REM-001 Therapy in CMBC, it also generated clinical data for patients with BCCNS who developed extensive basal cell carcinoma.
 BCCNS is a rare but serious condition that is often characterized by the formation of multiple and recurring cutaneous basal cell carcinoma lesions.
 According to Cancer.net, as of April 2020, approximately 1 in 40,000 individuals in the U.S. have an underlying genetic condition that causes BCCNS and approximately 90% of these have BCCNS and it has been recognized as an orphan indication by FDA.
-In a Miravant Phase 1/2 clinical study (CA001B), 14 patients with BCCNS were enrolled and treated with REM-001 Therapy using the same dosing conditions as were used in the CMBC studies.
+In a previous Phase 1/2 clinical study (CA001B), 14 patients with BCCNS were enrolled and treated with REM-001 Therapy using the same dosing conditions as were used in the CMBC studies.
 A total of 157 lesions were treated in these patients and showed a 91% overall response rate.
 This was composed of a 68% complete response rate (no remaining visible evidence of a lesion) and a 23% partial response rate (lesion was reduced in size by more than 50%).
 In addition, 7% of lesions had stable disease (any increase in lesion size was less than 25%).
 The various response rates are shown in the graph below and are similar to the results seen in CMBC patients as we would expect.
-Based on these results we requested, and were granted, an orphan drug designation for tin ethyl etiopurpurin, the API in REM-001.
+Based on these results we requested, and were granted, an orphan drug designation for SnET2.

-Until the FDA approval of the drugs Odomzo and Erivedge approximately six and nine years ago, respectively, treatment options for these BCCNS patients were very limited.
-However, we believe that, based on their package inserts, Odomzo and Erivedge have dose limiting toxicity profiles which are broader in scope than the primarily transient adverse effects observed to-date with REM-001 Therapy.
+Until the FDA approval of the drugs Odomzo (2015) and Erivedge (2012) treatment options for these BCCNS patients were very limited.
+However, we believe that, based on their package inserts, Odomzo and Erivedge have dose limiting toxicity profiles which are broader in scope than the primarily transient adverse effects observed todate with REM-001 Therapy.
 We believe that the potential toxicity limitations related to the existing therapies for BCCNS, plus the positive initial Phase 1/2 data generated in clinical studies with REM-001 Therapy, suggest that REM-001 Therapy could be a viable alternative in treating recurrent basal cell carcinoma in BCCNS patients.